Unemployment claims in New York showed slight decline last week

 The USA TODAY Network is publishing localized versions of this story on its news sites across the country, generated with data from the U.S. Department of Labor's weekly unemployment insurance claims report.

-This article originally appeared on Observer-Dispatch: New York job market: Unemployment claims declined last week
+This article originally appeared on Times Telegram: New York job market: Unemployment claims declined last week